 Since 2013 the Graduate Student Research Forum has established itself as one of the fixed points in the year for our Educational activities.
 Beginning in 2013 at the Bartlett School of Architecture and Planning, University College London, it has grown in ambition, attendance and usefulness over the years as it moved on to Cambridge in 2014 and Edinburgh Universities in 2015.
 After a year’s break we’ve looked at the feedback and what we have learnt from these events and are now re-launching the it with a new title and a new permanent venue.

-The event will still be run by, and for, students exclusively - with the Society’s help - but be based in London and feature a series of set items each year to support the next generation of architectural historians including our own PhD Scholars.
+Future workshops will still be run by, and for, students exclusively - with the Society’s help - but be based in London and feature a series of set items each year to support the next generation of architectural historians including our own PhD Scholars.
 Composed of a mixture of formal and informal sessions – hence Workshop - we aim to make this an unmissable event in the architectural history calendar.

 The 2017 AHW programme has now been confirmed